Laser Surgery Technology

 • Dynamic pupil tracking actively adjusts the laser position for eye movements

-Wavefront analysis is a method that measures the total refractive error and corneal shape of each eye.
-It is a laser eye surgery system developed to provide a personalised vision solution for each individual laser treatment.
-The effect is enhanced precision in the treatment of refractive errors.
-Through combining the diagnostic capabilities of the Oculyzer with the Analyzer, a unique prescription is calculated and then loaded into the Wavelight EX500 Excimer laser using a specialised software system.
+Topography guided treatment is a method that measures both the total refractive error and corneal shape of each eye.
+It provides a personalised vision solution for each individual laser treatment.
+The method enhances precision in the treatment of refractive errors.
+Through combining the diagnostic capabilities of the Oculyzer with the Topoyzer, a unique prescription is calculated and then loaded into the Wavelight EX500 Excimer laser using a specialised software system.
 This technology, when combined with the laser’s infra-red eye tracker to monitor and follow eye movements, and the flying spot laser beam principle, produces even greater precision, accuracy and efficiency further boosting the excellent results already achieved by standard Excimer equipment.

 Oculyzer Diagnosis for Laser Eye Surgery